-Scientists in the Department of Urology and throughout Mayo Clinic are committed to enhancing the management of patients with urologic cancers.
-To accomplish this goal, research studies are performed to improve our fundamental understanding of cancer biology and how to better target cancer cells with surgical and medical approaches.
+Researchers in the Department of Urology and throughout Mayo Clinic are committed to improving options for patients with urologic cancers such as prostate cancer.
+We conduct research to better understand cancer biology and to find ways to better target cancer cells with both surgical and nonsurgical approaches.

-- The identification of genes occurring differently in normal and malignant prostate tissue using sophisticated techniques capable of identifying thousands of individual genes (electronic profiling of expressed sequence tags and DNA microarray chip technology).
+- Identification of genes in normal and malignant prostate tissue using electronic profiling of expressed sequence tags and DNA microarray chip technology

-- Expression of certain genes such as the tumor suppressor protein PTEN and the cell survival protein Bcl-2 are associated with tumor progression in prostate cancer.
+- Expression of genes such as the tumor suppressor protein PTEN and the cell survival protein Bcl-2 that are associated with tumor progression

-- Certain cellular pathways important in the regulation of cellular growth, such as the androgen receptor and the PI3K signaling pathways, play key roles in prostate cancer that does not respond to hormonal therapies.
-These studies may lead to more effective methods for the detection and prognosis of prostate cancer.
+- Cellular pathways important to the regulation of cellular growth, such as the androgen receptor and the PI3K signaling pathways, which play key roles in prostate cancer that doesn't respond to hormonal therapies